Indonesia AirAsia Flight 8501: Final NTSC report

-Specifics in the report indicate that French First Officer Rémi Emmanuel Plesel was at the controls just before the stall warning sounded in the cockpit indicating that the jet had lost lift.
+Specifics in the report indicate that French First Officer Rémi Emmanuel Plesel was at the controls just before the stall warning sounded in the cockpit indicating that the jet was at risk of stalling.
 Investigators also found that, just moments earlier—on the fourth occurrence of the RTLU warning during the flight—the captain chose to ignore the procedure advised by the ECAM instructions, and, instead, left his seat and reset the circuit breaker of the entire FAC, unintentionally disengaging multiple flight control systems, which would have to be turned on by the pilots after the circuit breakers are reset.
 This circuit breaker is not on the list of circuit breakers that are allowed to be reset in flight, (Note: Page 106: "The FAC CBs were not included in the list of the CB allowed in OEB and TDUs to be reset in flight.") and disabling both FACs placed the aircraft in alternate law mode, disengaging the autopilot and stopping the automatic stall protection and bank angle protection.
 The FAC is the part of the fly-by-wire system in A320 aircraft responsible for controlling flight surfaces including the rudder.
 Without the FAC's computerized flight augmentation, pilots would have to "rely on manual flying skills that are often stretched during a sudden airborne emergency".
 When the crew was required to fly the Airbus A320 manually, there was an unexplained nine-second delay between the start of the roll and either pilot attempting to take control.
 After nine seconds, the aircraft was banking at a 54° angle: the rudder had deflected 2 degrees to the left, causing the aircraft to roll.
 Subsequent flight crew actions resulted in the aircraft entering a prolonged stall from which they were unable to recover.